After We Præy is:

 Now that After We Præy has rocked most available stages around the central Virginia area, they are setting their sites on regional venues.
 If you’re not in Richmond, but on the east coast, you may be seeing them near you soon.

-As of 2019, After We Præy finally has been able to release their debut full-length album, “Drop, Cover, and Hold On.”
+In 2019, AWP finally released their debut full-length album, “Drop, Cover, and Hold On.”

 One commenter online stated that the band “...did a DAMN fine job on this.
 DAMN FINE.”